Jordan Sanderson: Ebbsfleet United

 Following his release from Colchester, Sanderson joined Conference South side Ebbsfleet United during the summer of 2014, linking up with the club for their pre-season activities.
 His signing was completed on 5 August 2014.
 He was sent out on loan to Lewes on 11 August, making two appearances.
 He then made his first and only league appearance for Ebbsfleet as an 84th-minute substitute for Charlie Sheringham on 4 October during a 3–0 away win over Farnborough.
 He had already appeared in Ebbsfleet's 2–0 Kent Senior Cup defeat by Charlton Athletic and as a substitute in their 7–1 FA Cup win over Hythe Town.

 Sanderson returned to Essex in November 2014 when he joined Grays Athletic in a month-long loan deal.
 He played three games for Grays during his stay, including an appearance in a 3–1 Isthmian League Cup win over Tilbury, a 2–0 FA Trophy second qualifying round defeat to Tonbridge Angels, and a 1–1 away draw at Concord Rangers in the fourth round of the Essex Senior Cup.

 On 5 June 2015, Sanderson was released by the club.

 Chania

 Sanderson began playing for Greek Football League side Chania in September 2015.
-He made his debut on 29 September in a 1–0 win at Pankritio Stadium over Ergotelis, before scoring his first professional goal in the Greek Cup win against Olympiacos Volou on 29 October.
+He made his debut on 29 September in a 1–0 win at Pankritio Stadium over Ergotelis, before scoring his first professional goal in the Greek Cup win against Olympiacos Volos on 29 October.